-As at October 31, 2020, we had \$49 thousand of cash.
-Our cash as at October 31, 2020, in combination with the \$0.6 million raised subsequent to October 31, 2020, is not sufficient to fund our contractual commitments or our planned business operations over the next year.
+As at December 31, 2020, we had \$0.1 million of cash.
+Our cash as at December 31, 2020 is not sufficient to fund our contractual commitments or our planned business operations over the next year.
 As described above, we have entered into a definitive stock purchase agreement for a private placement of \$10 million of equity units.
-The private placement is subject to satisfaction of a foreign government's investment review, due diligence conditions, customary closing conditions for a transaction of this nature and receipt of all necessary regulatory and stock exchange approvals, and is anticipated to close on or before January 15, 2021.
+The private placement is subject to satisfaction of a foreign government's investment review, customary closing conditions for a transaction of this nature and receipt of all necessary regulatory and stock exchange approvals, and is anticipated to close on in the near future.
 There can be no assurance that the private placement will be completed.